nodejitsu/haibu-carapace/README.md

 Haibu Drone's Little Shell
 ## What is Carapace

-Carapace is an seamless process wrapper for Node.js applications that is part of the [Haibu][1] Network.
+Carapace is an process wrapper for Node.js applications that is part of the [Haibu][1] Network.
-Carapace also provides a [Hook.IO][2] based plugin system to simply deployment and development of applications.
+Carapace also provides a [Hook.IO][2] based plugin system to simplify deployment and development of applications.
 ## What can I do with Carapace?

-By utilizing Carapace you can automate deployment of applications into a custom environment.
+By utilizing Carapace you can help automate deployments of applications into a custom environment.
 Combining Carapace with the [Forever][3] Daemon can allow you run the application in the environment indefinitely.
 ## Installation